 The History of Solar in Reno

-In January of 2016, the solar industry was challenged.
+In January of 2016, the PUC challenged Nevada’s solar industry.
 The public utility commission approved a retroactive solar policy change.

-This change resulted in NV Energy abandoning their net metering program.
+This change resulted in NV Energy abandoning its net metering program.
 It halted solar power right when the industry was starting to reach its apex.

 On December 23, 2015, Greentech Media stated, “The decision increases the fixed service charge for net-metered solar customers, and gradually lowers compensation for net excess solar generation from the retail rate to the wholesale rate for electricity, over the next four years.”

 At the time, Nevada was the 10th largest market for residential solar capacity.
-After the policy change, however, many Reno solar companies move out of Nevada to keep their heads above of water putting solar-related jobs went into flux.
+After the policy change, however, many Reno solar companies move out of Nevada to keep their heads above water, putting solar-related jobs into flux.

 Reno Solar’s Journey and Impact

-Part of the reason was that the Governor appointed new utility commissioners.
-They, in turn, established new rules and regulations that are now in favor of Reno solar customers.
+This reversal occurred partly because the Governor appointed new utility commissioners.
+They, in turn, established new rules and regulations that favor Reno solar customers.

 With these new rates, Reno’s solar industry has made a gradual comeback.
 These new policies are proof that the people of Nevada have a voice and that the future will continue to be bright.

-In fact, Nevada’s example has ensured Utah companies will thrive despite metering changes.
-When Rocky Mountain Power made a similar move in Utah, their solar industry was able to use Nevada’s example.
+In fact, Nevada’s example ensured Utah solar companies continued thriving despite 2017 metering changes.
+When Rocky Mountain Power made a similar move in Utah, their solar industry used Nevada’s example.

-This led to a compromise that allowed solar companies to continue operating in Utah.
-History has shown and statistics predict that solar power isn’t going anywhere.
+Nevada’s example led to a compromise that allowed Utah solar companies to continue operating.
+History has shown, and statistics predict that solar power isn’t going anywhere.

 Choosing a Reno Solar Installer

-As of right now, the main Reno installers are Go Solar Group, Sunworks and Solar City.
+The main Reno installers include Go Solar Group, Sunworks and Solar City.
 These companies come to mind first for almost every interested Reno, Nevada citizen.

 Find Your Options

-Thankfully, there are ways to make this process a little easier.
+Thankfully, there are ways to make this process easier.
 One way to get a better idea of your solar options is through review websites.

-Taking a look at the different companies in your area will give you a better idea of what your options are.
+Taking a look at the different companies in your area offers a better idea of your options.
 Make sure the review ranking is based on customer experience.
 Additionally, if you have a trusted friend who’s gone solar, speaking with them will help you make an informed decision.